mamuso/figma-orgchart/README.md

 - `name`: name of the person
 - `alias`: title alias of the person.
 By default, it will expect a GitHub alias and will try to fill the avatar
-- `meta`: additiona information that you'll like to provide
+- `meta`: additional information that you'll like to provide
 - `avatar`: you can override the avatar providing a URL of an image

 You can explore an example of JSON [here](https://jsoneditoronline.org/beta/#left=cloud.35c0637679714972b1d6e1db53e6008d).